nextflow-io/nextflow/docs/reference/syntax.md

 }
 ```

-- Each of these additional sections are optional.
-Directives do not have an explicit section label, but are simply defined first.
+- A process must define a script, shell, or exec section (see below).
+All other sections are optional.
+Directives do not have an explicit section label, but must be defined first.

 - The `script:` section label can be omitted only when there are no other sections in the body.

-- Sections must be defined in the order shown above, with the exception of the output section, which can alternatively be specified after the script and stub.
+- Sections must be defined in the order shown above, with the exception of the output section, which can also be specified after the script and stub.

 Each section may contain one or more statements.
 For directives, inputs, and outputs, these statements must be [function calls](#function-call).
-Refer to {ref}`process-reference` for the set of available input qualifiers, output qualifiers, and directives.
+See {ref}`process-reference` for the set of available input qualifiers, output qualifiers, and directives.

 The script section can be substituted with a shell or exec section: